Seraaron/agora/srd/VINPCs.md

 **If you currently lack favor** and want them to do any of these things for you, then you must persuade, bribe, or manipulate them like any other NPC.

-#imp Not having favor doesn't mean they suddenly hate you, it just means they're unwilling to aid you without recompense or a good reason.
+#important Not having favor doesn't mean they suddenly hate you, it just means they're unwilling to aid you without recompense or a good reason.

-#que And what's considered 'reasonable' can change from NPC to NPC, by the discretion of your Facilitator.
+#question And what's considered 'reasonable' can change from NPC to NPC, by the discretion of your Facilitator.

 ##### Regaining Favor